-- (a) $Recoverables_i$ denotes the insurer's best estimate of amounts recoverable from the reinsurance arrangement i or insurance securitisation and the corresponding debtors; - (b) $RM{re,i}$ is the risk mitigating effect on underwriting risk of the reinsurance arrangement or insurance securitisation, i calculated in accordance with regulation 85; - (c) $Collateral_i$ is the risk-adjusted value of collateral in relation to the reinsurance arrangement or insurance securitisation, i calculated in accordance with regulation 89; and - (d) F is a factor to take into account the economic effect of the collateral arrangement in relation to the reinsurance arrangement or insurance securitisation in case of a credit event related to the counterparty, i.
-If in the case of the insolvency of the counterparty the determination of the insurer's proportional share of the counterparty's insolvency estate in excess of the collateral does not take into account that the insurer receives collateral, the F factor is 100%, or else it is 50%. - (3) For reinsurance arrangements where 60% or more of that counterparty's assets are subject to collateral arrangements, the insurer's loss-given-default is-
+- (a) Recoverablesi denotes the insurer's best estimate of amounts recoverable from the reinsurance arrangement i or insurance securitisation and the corresponding debtors; - (b) $RM{re,i}$ is the risk mitigating effect on underwriting risk of the reinsurance arrangement or insurance securitisation, i calculated under regulation 65; - (c) Collaterali is the risk-adjusted value of collateral in relation to the reinsurance arrangement or insurance securitisation, i calculated under regulation 69; and - (d) F is a factor to take into account the economic effect of the collateral arrangement in relation to the reinsurance arrangement or insurance securitisation in case of a credit event related to the counterparty, i.
+If in the case of the insolvency of the counterparty the determination of the insurer's proportional share of the counterparty's insolvency estate in excess of the collateral does not take into account that the insurer receives collateral, the F factor is 100%, or else it is 50%.

+(3) For reinsurance arrangements where 60% or more of that counterparty's assets are subject to collateral arrangements, the insurer's loss-given-default is, -

-$$LGD_i = \max(0; 90\% \cdot (Recoverables_i + 50\% \cdot RM{re,i}) - F' \cdot Collateral_i)$$
+$LGD{i} = \max(0; 90\% \cdot (Recoverables{i} + 50\% \cdot RM{re,i}) - F' \cdot Collateral{i})$

-(4) An insurer's loss-given-default on a derivative is - $LGD_i = \max \left(0;90\% \cdot \left(Derivative_i + RM{fin,i}\right) - F' \cdot Collateral_i\right)$ where-
+(4) An insurer's loss-given-default on a derivative is -

+$LGD{i} = \max\left(0;90\% \cdot \left(Derivative{i} + RM{fin,i}\right) - F' \cdot Collateral{i}\right)$

-- (a) Derivative; denotes the value of the derivative; - (b) $RM{fin,i}$ denotes the risk mitigating effect on market risk of the derivative calculated in accordance with regulation 85; - (c) $Collateral_i$ denotes the risk-adjusted value of collateral in relation to the derivative calculated in accordance with regulation 89; and - (d) F' is a factor to take into account the economic effect of the collateral arrangement in relation to the derivative in the case of a credit event related to the counterparty i.
+- (a) Derivative; denotes the value of the derivative; - (b) $RM{fin,i}$ denotes the risk mitigating effect on market risk of the derivative calculated under regulation 65; - (c) Collaterali denotes the risk-adjusted value of collateral in relation to the derivative calculated under regulation 69; and - (d) F' is a factor to take into account the economic effect of the collateral arrangement in relation to the derivative in the case of a credit event related to the counterparty i.
 If, in the case of the insolvency of the counterparty, the determination of the insurer's proportional share of the counterparty's insolvency estate in excess of the collateral does not take into account that the insurer receives collateral, F' is 100%, otherwise F' is 90%. - (5) An insurer's loss-given-default on a mortgage loan is -

-$$LGD_i = \max(0; Loan_i - 80\% \cdot Mortgage_i)$$
+$LGD_i = \max(0; Loan_i - 80\% \cdot Mortgage_i)$

-- (a) Loani denotes the value of the mortgage loan i; and - (b) $Mortgage_i$ is the risk-adjusted value of the mortgage i calculated in accordance with regulation 91. - (6) An insurer's loss-given-default on a legally binding commitment is equal to the difference between its nominal value and its value in the insurer's regulatory balance sheet. - (7) An insurer's loss-given-default- - (a) on cash at bank; - (b) of a deposit with a ceding insurer; - (c) of an item listed in regulation 81(6)(d); - (d) of a receivable from an intermediary or policyholder debtor; and - (e) any other exposure not listed elsewhere in this regulation, is equal to the value of the exposure.
+- (a) Loani denotes the value of the mortgage loan i; and - (b) Mortgagei is the risk-adjusted value of the mortgage i calculated under regulation 71. - (6) An insurer's loss-given-default on a legally binding commitment is equal to the difference between its nominal value and its value in the insurer's regulatory balance sheet. - (7) An insurer's loss-given-default, - (a) on cash at bank; - (b) of a deposit with a ceding insurer; - (c) of an item listed in regulation 61(6)(d); - (d) of a receivable from an intermediary or policyholder debtor; and is equal to the value of the exposure.